DocentEDU/jekyll-website/policies/privacy-policy.md

 YOUR CONSENT

 If you reside outside the U.S., the anonymous information we collect will be transferred to the U.S. and processed and stored there under U.S. privacy standards.
-By using the Services and providing Information to DocentEDU, you consent to the use, transfer and processing of the anonymous information we collect as set forth in this Privacy Policy, all of which activities will take place in the U.S.
+By using the Services and providing Information to InsertLearning, you consent to the use, transfer and processing of the anonymous information we collect as set forth in this Privacy Policy, all of which activities will take place in the U.S.

 HOW TO CONTACT US

-If you have any questions about this Privacy Policy, please contact us at support@docentedu.com.
+If you have any questions about this Privacy Policy, please contact us at support@insertlearning.com.